Update: This modeL has now been discontinued. It has been replaced by the Keurig K55.

 Although I need to be careful when placing the water trough back onto the machine, as it fits very precisely onto pegs on the side of the machine, it’s a handy feature, and it makes refilling the device a breeze.
 When I owned a previous model, I had to get out the measuring cup and pour water into the coffee maker, sometimes making a mess.
 At least with this one, if I make a mess refilling it, it’s over the sink and therefore easier to clean.

 I do like the features of this coffee maker, as well as its extreme versatility as far as the types of beverages it can brew.
-It does have a few downsides, such as those pesky filters and the feel of the exterior plastic, but these things pale in comparison to the upsides of the machine.
+It does have a few downsides, such as those pesky filters and the feel of the exterior plastic, and has since been replaced by more advanced Keurig coffee makers.